josh-stillman/devops-for-typescript-devs/README.md

 ![container definition](assets/container-definition.png)

+***TODO*** new image without 80.

 ### Environment Variables

 Expand the environment variables dropdown.

-- Add the environment variables you added to the Secrets Manager.
+- Add the environment variables you added to the Secrets Manager as keys.
-- For each, choose ValueFrom.
+- For each key, choose ValueFrom.
 - For each value, you need to construct a URI for the secret.
 It takes [this form](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/secrets-envvar-secrets-manager.html): `arn:aws:secretsmanager:region:aws_account_id:secret:secret-name:json-key:version-stage:version-id`
   - So, for the `APP_KEYS` secret, it would look like this: `arn:aws:secretsmanager:us-east-1:225934246878:secret:prod/code-along-api-W3kDvu:APP_KEYS::`.
   - This is the ARN of your Secret (which you can copy from Secrets Manager), followed by the name of the particular environment variable, followed by two colons.